Table of Contents

 The answer: Get the basics right!

 This answer may sound too simplistic, but it’s of utmost importance.
 Now, you may wonder; what are these basics?
-We can classify these basics into actions you must take before, during, and after the meeting.
+They are the meeting’s purpose, stakeholders, agenda, and post-meeting reflection.

 Every focused meeting has a clear objective.
 On the top of a paper, write- “Why.”
 This will represent the oxygen that will breathe life into the meeting.
 An obvious purpose will help determine a useful agenda and focus the participants on the task at hand.
 Next, determine the key participants.
 After the “Why,” knowing “Who” will join the meeting could be a great time and energy saver for the participants and organizers.
 Someone should not attend a meeting only because they are part of a team, but because their presence can make a difference.
 Hence, determine the key decision-makers, the stakeholders, and the influencers.

 Craft a clear, concise agenda.
 The agenda should give participants a clear outline of the meeting.
 This is the “What” of effective meetings.
 Even with a clear agenda, meetings may decline into oblivion; we may have participants who talk too much, those who barely talk, and even those who veer off-topic.
 To remedy this problem, ensure there is a facilitator who gives everyone a chance to contribute.

 Reflect on the Meeting